mbunge/mbunge.github.io/_posts/2023-12-11-timeless-uw-combo.markdown

 UW Tempo offers a variety of responses through its permission spells, removal options, and **Teferi, Time Raveler**, enabling it to effectively control the game.

-## Outlook
+## Adjustments & Outlook

 UW Tempo has the potential to adapt to the metagame, thanks to its straightforward tempo game plan.
 This adaptability is further enhanced by the flexibility of its card choices and sideboard adjustments.
 For instance, **Counterspell** could be exchanged for **Memory Lapse**, or **Dig Through Time** might be substituted with **Treasure Cruise** to reduce reliance on double blue mana, especially when splashing for another color.
+The quantity of **Mox Amber** in the deck could be increased if more legendary creatures or planeswalkers are incorporated.
 The deck could evolve by focusing more on the combo aspect, possibly splashing an additional color for efficient storm cards like **Grapeshot**.
 Alternatively, the current combo could be swapped out for more streamlined threats, laying the groundwork for the deck's next evolutionary step.